coala/coala/docs/Getting_Involved/Review.md

    one.
 4. If the commits are not linearly mergeable into master, rebase and go to step one.
-5. All commits are acked and fit linearly onto master.
-The reviewer or submitter may now _fast forward_ the master.
-Since linear fitting is a prerequisite merging is not going to happen nor allowed.
+5. All commits are acknowledged and fit linearly onto master.
+All continuous integration services (as described below) pass.
+Anyone with collaborator permission may leave the `@rultor merge` command to get the PR merged automatically.

-> **Note**
->
-> You might want to add the option `merge.ff = only` to your
-> gitconfig.

 # Continous Integration